Eggless Gluten-free Ragi Chocolate Cookies recipe

 Millets related recipe from blog.
 Gluten-free Sorghum/Jowar Cake

-I choose Ragi Chocolate Cookies as these are nutritious, my kids love these, and trust me so will yours's.
-They won't even know that these made with different flours.
-Next 2 months kids are home now and all the time they need something to munch on.. so why not give them something guilt-free and nutritious.
+Ragi Chocolate Cookies are nutritious, my kids love these, and trust me so will yours's.
+They won't even know that these made with different flour.
+Kids love cookies and you can give them these guilt free cookies for their evening snack with milk.

 Ragi Flour and it's Benefits

 Ragi or Finger Millet is a rich source of protein and calcium along with iron.
 Since last few years I started using Ragi in cooking.
-You can add it to chapati or paratha dough, mix with chickpea pea flour or without it, to make nutritious Indian crepes/pancakes Chillas/Dosa or Idlis(steamed savory cakes) and many more.
+You can add it to chapati or paratha dough, mix with chickpea pea flour or without it, to make nutritious Indian crepes/pancakes Chilla/Dosa or Idli(steamed savory cakes) and many more.

 Ragi or Finger Millet flour is also known as Mandua Ka Atta in Hindi, Nachini in Southern and Western India.
 Very good especially for toddlers(sweet ragi kanji/porridge is fed to toddlers), weaning mothers and those who want to follow a low cholesterol diet.
 It has numerous health benefits and a must include in your diet in any form.
 Some of the recipes from the blog using Ragi flour.